node-red/node-red-docker/README.md

 Build these images with the following command...

-        $ docker build -t mynodered:standard -f standard/Dockerfile .
-        $ docker build -t mynodered:small -f small/Dockerfile .
+        $ docker build -t mynodered:<tag> -f <dir>/Dockerfile .

-The project's package.json file contains Node-RED as a dependency, along with other nodes to include in the default install.
+###package.json

+The package.json is a metafile that downloads and installs the required version of Node-RED and any other npms you wish to install at build time.
 During the Docker build process, the dependencies are installed under /usr/src/node-red.

+The main sections to modify are

+    "dependencies": {
+        "node-red": "0.14.x",           <-- set the version of Node-RED here "node-red-node-rbe": "*"        <-- add any extra npm packages here },

+This is where you can pre-define any extra nodes you want installed every time by default, and then

+    "scripts"      : {
+        "start": "node-red -v $FLOWS"
+    },

+This is the command that starts Node-RED when the container is run.

+###startup

-Node-RED is started using NPM start from this directory, with the --userDir parameter pointing to the /data directory on the container.
+Node-RED is started using NPM start from this /usr/src/node-red, with the --userDir parameter pointing to the /data directory on the container.
 The /data directory is exported as a Docker volume to make it simple to save user configuration outside the container.
 See below for more details on this...